AdobeDocs/workfront.en/help/manage-work/tasks/task-information/set-tracking-mode-for-tasks.md

   </tr>
   <tr>
    <td role="rowheader">Access level configurations*</td>
-   <td> <p>Edit access to Tasks </p> <p>Note: If you still don't have access, ask your <span>Workfront administrator</span> if they set additional restrictions in your access level.
-For information on how a <span>Workfront administrator</span> can modify your access level, see <a href="../../../administration-and-setup/add-users/access-levels-and-object-permissions/wf-licenses.md" class="MCXref xref">Adobe Workfront licenses overview</a></p> </td>
+   <td> <p>Edit access to Tasks </p> <p>Note: If you still don't have access, ask your Workfront administrator if they set additional restrictions in your access level.
+For information on how a Workfront administrator can modify your access level, see <a href="../../../administration-and-setup/add-users/access-levels-and-object-permissions/wf-licenses.md" class="MCXref xref">Adobe Workfront licenses overview</a></p> </td>
   </tr>
   <tr>
    <td role="rowheader">Object permissions</td>